Destinations Italy Sardinia

 La Maddalena

-Seven-island archipelago at the top.
+National-park archipelago of 60+ islands and islets (seven main) at the top.
 A day trip, not a stay.

 VibeDay-trip · boat-only beaches · National Park